ichortower/HatMouseLacey/docs/help-spoilers.md

 mad at you about it.

 Go get a good night's sleep.
 You'll feel better in the morning.

-## What happened to Lacey's family?

-See below.

-## Why aren't there any other mice?

-There is a canon (i.e. my headcanon) answer for these two questions.
-I have deliberately not specified it, so that your headcanon can take its place.
-That will probably be more satisfying to you than reading mine.

-## Our kids don't look right: my config was wrongly set.
-How do I fix it?

-This mod includes a console command `mousify_child` which you can use to change your kids.
-In the SMAPI console window, type `mousify_child <child's name>
-<number>` and press Enter to run it.
-This will transform your child permanently
-(but you can always run it again).
-This doesn't change the child's gender or age, just its mouseness.

-Specify the `<number>` for the child you want:

-* `-1`: normal human child (uses the vanilla asset, so other mods may change that texture)
-* `0`: gray mouse child
-* `1`: brown mouse child

-More colors may be added in the future.

 ## Is that a reference to...?
 Here's a list of intentional references to other media: